mastodon/documentation/content/en/_index.md

 The **fediverse** \(“federated universe”\) is the name for all websites that can communicate with each other over ActivityPub and the World Wide Web.
 That includes all Mastodon servers, but also other implementations:

 * Pleroma, a modular microblogging engine,
-* Pixelfed, which lets you share and consume media posts,
+* Pixelfed, federated image sharing platform, which lets you share and consume media posts,
 * Misskey, which includes microblogging alongside a customizable dashboard,
 * PeerTube, which lets you upload videos to channels,
 * Plume, which lets you publish longer-form articles,